microsoft/botbuilder-tools/tools-overview.md

 # Build

 ## Bootstrap Language Understanding with Ludown
 [LUDown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) allows you to describe and create powerful language components for bots using **.lu** files.
-The new .lu file is a type of markdown format which the LUDown tool consumes and outputs .json files specific to the target service.
+The .lu file extends the markdown format.
+Ludown is a tool that can consume .lu file(s) outputs .json files specific to the target service.
 Currently, you can use .lu files to create a new [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-get-started-create-app) application or [QnA](https://qnamaker.ai/Documentation/CreateKb) knowledge base, using different formats for each.
 LUDown is available as an npm module, and can be used by installing globally to your machine:

 ```shell
 npm install -g ludown